-APHIS does not foresee any affect on either this species or its habitat from suppression program activity.
+APHIS does not foresee any effect on either this species or its habitat from suppression program activity.
 Grasshopper suppression program avoids areas of this type or classification.

-APHIS will use a 0.25 mile buffer from all known sources of perennial waterflow and potential nesting areas.
+APHIS will use a 0.25 mile buffer from all known sources of perennial water flow and potential nesting areas.